-Holiday Heart Attacks.
+Holiday Heart Attacks

-Recent medical studies show that Americans who have heart attacks around the holidays — specifically, the time between Christmas and New Year’s Day — are more likely to die than people who have heart attacks at other times of the year, according to Dr. Robert Kloner, cardiologist at the Good Samaritan Hospital in Los Angeles, California.
+Recent medical studies show that Americans who have heart attacks around the holidays — specifically, the time between Christmas and New Year’s Day — are more likely to die than people who have heart attacks at other times of the year, according to Dr. Robert Kloner, a cardiologist at the Good Samaritan Hospital in Los Angeles, California.

-Not one wants to have a heart attack but you should be aware of when most heart attacks occur:
+Not one wants to have a heart attack, but you should be aware of when most heart attacks occur:

 Factors to consider:

 ♦ The onset of cold weather as winter begins.
-Cold weather is hard on the heart.
+Cold weather is brutal on the heart.
 Blood vessels constrict, which raises blood pressure.
 Blood also clots more readily.
 Frigid temperatures increase strain on the heart, and too much physical exertion can worsen the burden and trigger a heart attack.

 ♦ Overindulgence of fatty foods and alcohol.